wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 ## Enumeration interfaces

 WebIDL [enumerations](https://heycam.github.io/webidl/#idl-enums)
-shall correspond to a PHP interface with an integer constant for every enumeration value.
+shall correspond to a PHP final class with an string constant for every enumeration value.

 For each enumeration value:
 * The constant shall have `public` visibility.
-* The type shall be the PHP `int` type.
+* The type shall be the PHP `string` type.
 * The name shall be the [PHP escaped] [identifier] of the enumeration value.

-* The value should be zero-based and sequential, in the same order as the enumeration values appear in the WebIDL declaration.
+In addition, the enumeration class will have a static method named `cast` which will throw a `TypeError` exception if its argument is not a string matching a valid enumeration value; otherwise it will return its argument.

 For example, the following WebIDL:
 ```